RazBux/Market-pro/README.md

 ## Features

 - **Data Scraping**: Automated scraping of revenue data from various company reports with Python using mainly PyPdf2 and Pandas .
+- **System Logs**: During the 'data_collection' process, logs will be produced to provide a clear and comprehensive understanding of the actions performed by the code.
+These logs will be presented in a neatly organized table format using the Tabulate library for enhanced readability.
 - **Data Visualization**: Interactive graphs to visualize revenue trends and insights.
 - **GraphQL API**: Efficient data retrieval with GraphQL, enabling fast and flexible queries.